Free shipping in NL

 Where is Bamboi® produced?

-The bamboo that Bamboi® uses comes entirely from responsibly managed forests in Sichuan, a region in China, and is fortunately not at all interesting to pandas.
+The bamboo that Bamboi® uses comes entirely from responsibly managed forests in Sichuan, a region in China, and is fortunately not at all interesting for pandas.
 The species represents an area of 200,000 hectares.
-This is equivalent to about 100,000 – 150,000 soccer fields.
+This is equivalent to about 100,000 - 150,000 football fields.
 There is more than enough to use.
 And the more it is used, the better it is for the world, read the frequently asked questions!

-How did toilet paper come into being?
+How was toilet paper invented?

 Who is the inventor of toilet paper?